Associate Professor of Marketing; Clifton A. Morvant Distinguished Professor in Business; College of Business Graduate Programs Faculty Director

 - Master of Business Administration

-Dr. Bacile is an Assistant Professor of Marketing in the College of Business at Loyola University New Orleans.
+Dr. Bacile is an Associate Professor of Marketing in the College of Business at Loyola University New Orleans and the Graduate Programs Faculty Director.
 He earned his Ph.D. in Marketing from Florida State University in 2013.
 His research centers on services marketing and digital marketing topics, including offline and online customer complaining and service recovery, online customer reviews, how online incivility affects marketers, customer-to-customer interactions in service environments, digital information products, and the implications of a changing information economy that is shifting power away from firms to consumers.

-His research has been published or is forthcoming in research journals and national marketing conferences, including the Journal of Interactive Marketing, the Journal of Research in Interactive Marketing, Journal of Consumer Marketing, Marketing Education Review, American Marketing Association, Academy of Marketing Science, Frontiers in Service, Society for Marketing Advances, the Direct/Interactive Marketing Research Summit, and other outlets.
-He also serves on the editorial review board for Marketing Education Review.
+His research has been published or is forthcoming in research journals and national marketing conferences, including the Journal of Interactive Marketing, Journal of Business Research, Journal of Services Marketing, Journal of Service Management, Journal of Research in Interactive Marketing, Journal of Consumer Marketing, Marketing Education Review, American Marketing Association, Academy of Marketing Science, Frontiers in Service, Society for Marketing Advances, the Direct/Interactive Marketing Research Summit, and other outlets.
+He also serves on the editorial review board for the Journal of Services Marketing and Marketing Education Review.
 In addition to publishing and presenting his research, Dr. Bacile is also a keynote speaker at various industry conferences that need instruction or expert opinion for various marketing concepts, including traditional marketing challenges, social media, search engines, online reviews, e-commerce, mobile marketing, branding, and personal online branding for job seekers in today’s connected world.

-Bacile, Todd J., Jeremy S. Wolter, Alexis M. Allen, and Pei Xu (2018, forthcoming), “The Effects of Online Incivility and Consumer-to-Consumer Interactional Justice on Complainants, Observers, and Service Providers During Social Media Service Recovery,” accepted at the Journal of Interactive Marketing.
+Bacile, Todd J., Jeremy S. Wolter, Alexis M. Allen, and Pei Xu (2018), “The Effects of Online Incivility and Consumer-to-Consumer Interactional Justice on Complainants, Observers, and Service Providers During Social Media Service Recovery,” Journal of Interactive Marketing, 44, 60-81.